yojoots/libbitcoin-system-wiki/P2WPKH-Transactions.md

     tx, input_index, sighash_algorithm::all, script_version::zero,
     prev_amount);
 ```
-The `script::create_endorsement` method will generate a sighash according to the witness script version parameter.
+The `script::create_endorsement` method will generate a sighash according to the witness program version parameter.
 For inputs requiring a witness of the current version, this argument will be set to version zero in order for the witness-specific sighash algorithm to be applied.

 ### P2WPKH Witness